johnpeart/dept-of-bad-ideas/_guest-guides/9-other-things-to-know.md

 ## Don’t get offended if we stop and start again

 I want you to sound your best; so please don’t get narked if I stop you and ask you to start again during the recording.

+[^1]: It’s not the end of the world if this happens though: I’ll be listening to the recording as it happens, so if I hear any odd background noise, audio distortion or anything else: we’ll just pause, and pick up again from the start of your or my last sentence.